-This 45-minute performance shares the story of "Lonesome George," the last tortoise of Pinta Island.
-Seventeen puppets delight students on a unique "island" stage with original music, live voices, and fun.
-Visually engaging for all ages and mentally engaging, too -- even for upper grades.
-Within the show, students will learn about what happened to the tortoises of the Galapagos Islands and how many species become endangered -- and the students won't even know they are learning!
+Based on the story of "Lonesome George," this 50 minute performance tells the tale of a truly one-of-a-kind tortoise from the Galapagos Islands.
+Described by The Smithsonian as "an uplifting eco-fable," this engaging theatrical piece shares and important lesson about man's impact on the environment.
+Seventeen rod puppets and shadow puppets delight students on a unique "island" stage with original music, live voices, and fun.
+Visually engaging for all ages and mentally stimulating -- even for upper grades.
+Within the show, students will learn about what happened to the tortoises of the Galapagos Islands and how many spieces became endangered.
 The performance is a great launching point for a variety of deeper classroom discussions surrounding ecosystems, island formation, extinction, invasive species, and biodiversity.
-Backstage tours for upper grades are always a possibility -- please inquire!
+Backstage tours for upper grades are always a possibility -- please inquire for more details.

-We love performing for schools audiences!
 Barefoot Puppet Theatre's award-winning performances have thrilled audiences throughout the country and into Canada since 1997.
-Our touring programs feature imaginative scripts, innovative staging, original music, beautifully crafted puppets, and fun!
+Educators give enthusastic reviews of their programs and invite them back again and again to the delight of their students!
+Their touring programs feature imaginative scripts, innovative staging, original music, beautifully crafted puppets, and fun!
 Programs augment curriculum in many subject areas, and a Footnotes Learning Guide accompanies each show.
 Customized residency programs and workshops are able to blend science, literature, and/or writing with theatre for a complete hands-on learning experience.
-Our performers are always thrilled to share more about puppetry during post-show discussions and regularly give backstage tours to groups.
+The puppeteers are always thrilled to share more about puppetry during post-show discussions and regularly give backstage tours to groups.